 Did I tell you that you can even peel back your canvas roof and gaze at the stars?
 Happy days!

 Food and drink at YHA Grasmere Butharlyp Howe

-Breakfast is served from 7:30am – 9am.
-You just order from reception and they will prepare it for you and serve with recycled napkins.
+Breakfast is served from 7:30 am – 9 am.
+You just order from reception and they will prepare it for you and serve it with recycled napkins.

-The hostel bar is at the reception area and will serve up a great selection local ales, wines, spirits and soft drinks until 10pm.
-You can either get comfy in the sitting rooms and take your drinks back to your campfire.
+The hostel bar is at the reception area and will serve up a great selection of local ales, wines, spirits, and soft drinks until 10 pm.
+You can either get comfy in the sitting rooms or take your drinks back to your campfire.

-Guests can store their food in the fridges, just remember to add your label with your name, room number and departure date so the cleaner doesn’t scopp them in the bin.
+Guests can store their food in the fridges, just remember to add your label with your name, room number, and departure date so the cleaner doesn’t scoop them in the bin.

 Dining out near YHA Grasmere Butharlyp Howe

-As you are a stone’s throw away from Grasmere, there is a fabulous selection of restaurants to suit all tastes and budgets including fine dining, hotel pubs and tea rooms.
-I can totally vouch for 1760 Bar & Restaurant, Tweedie’s Bar and Mathildie’s Cafe.
+As you are a stone’s throw away from Grasmere, there is a fabulous selection of restaurants to suit all tastes and budgets including fine dining, hotel pubs, and tea rooms.
+I can totally vouch for 1760 Bar & Restaurant, Tweedie’s Bar, and Mathilde’s Cafe.
 Check the best places to eat in Grasmere.